evansinho/Blog-App/README.md

 ## Features
 - User create an account via sign-up
 - User can login
-- User can create articles
+- User can perform CRUD functionalities to articles

--
+## Future Features
+- Have a super admin that can remove users and articles.
+- Add images to users instead of gravatar url.

 ## Built With